gtzheng/gtzheng.github.io/_posts/2022-05-05-code-for-python-plotting.md

 ```
 `cmap_name` could be 'viridis', 'plasma', 'inferno', or other names in [cmaps](https://matplotlib.org/3.5.0/tutorials/colors/colormaps.html).
 Consider each color in a color map as a point in the interval $[0,1]$, then we can choose a color from a chosen color map by giving a real number in the range $[0,1]$.
 Here, I choose 5 colors with equal distance in the chosen color map.
-Each row of `colors` represent a color.
+Each row of `colors` represents a color.

 ## Add a Colorbar